 5 Tips to Deal with Sneaky Behavior

-- Have a problem-solving conversation.
 Your child is solving his or her problems inappropriately, which is why you need to have a problem-solving conversation about better ways to handle the situation.
-Don’t do this immediately when confronting the sneaky behavior; instead, take some time for your child to think about what they did and how to behave differently in the future.
+Don’t do this immediately when confronting the sneaky behavior.
+Instead, take some time for your child to think about what they did and how to behave differently in the future.
 This also gives you time to prepare for this important discussion.

 - Be clear about what is acceptable and unacceptable behavior